vibe-project/vibe-project.github.io/java-server/3.0.0-Alpha1/reference/index.md

 **Note**

 * Using Servlet 3 and Java WebSocket 1 together is unintuitive and inconvenient unless handling vendor-specific code.
-Since Atmosphere 2 handles vendor-specific things which is picky to maintain, React Java Server uses it as a platform but in the future it might be deprecated or replaced with new modules dealing with their vendor-specific code, e.g. react-tomcat8 and react-jetty9.
+Since Atmosphere 2 handles vendor-specific things which is picky to maintain, Vibe Java Server uses it as a platform but in the future it might be deprecated or replaced with new modules dealing with their vendor-specific code, e.g. vibe-tomcat8 and vibe-jetty9.
 * Now only atmosphere 2.0 works.

 #### Dependency